 Credits: Video Training produced by Brian Teeman

-As well as creating manual backups, Akeeba Backup Professional offers us the opportunity to automate the process with cron jobs, ensuring that we always have an up to date backup.
+As well as creating manual backups, Akeeba Backup offers you the opportunity to automate the process to ensure that you will always have an up to date backup.

 Now we need to set the details of the cron job.

 Remember a cron job is just a timed activity.
 Here I can see that I can set it to run twice an hour, once an hour, once a day etc. I am going to chose once a day.
 In this example, it is going to take place at the top of the hour at midnight.

 Now we need to put the command here in the Command box.
 This is what we copied from Akeeba Backup.
 So let's paste it in BUT remember to change the /path/to/php.
 On my web host /path/to/php is /usr/local/php7/bin/php-cli but it may be different on your host and you should confirm this with them.

 Finally click Add New Cron Job and we can see that the cron job has been created and at midnight every day this command will be executed and a backup will be taken of your web site.

 So now thanks to the cron job, a backup will take place every single day at the designated time.